Kaelbail/movie_memories/pages/about.md

 {% include feature/jumbotron.html objectid="txt001" %}

-{% include feature/nav-menu.html sections="About the Collection;Potential Uses" %}
+{% include feature/nav-menu.html sections="About the Collection;Potential Users" %}

 ## About the Collection